nbw/web/content/blog/posts/2018-05-16-review-efficiently.md

 # A Bad Example

-Here's an example of a typical vocab study list (I call them hotdog sheets) that I think most people, including myself, were taught in school:
+Here's an example of a typical vocab study list (I call them hot dog sheets) that I think most people, including myself, were taught in school:

 <img id="hotdog" src="/images/hotdog.jpg"></img>
 <div class="center">An actual example from my own notes.</div>

-Typical procedure is to cover one side of the page while you guess the other side. <b><u>This is bad</u></b>.
+Typical procedure is to cover one side of the page while you guess the other side.
+This works great the first time, but<b><u>the pattern you've setup is bad</u></b>.
 By the time you've reveiwed this page 10 times, there are certain words or phrases that you know better than others.
 Yet, you're still spending just as much time and attention studying what you know well as what you don't know at all.
 Why do that to yourself?
 I mean, why did I do that to myself?

 To put it in another way, <u>be mindful of when something has entered long term memory or is still in your short term memory</u>.